Robin-WZQ/Xi-Meng-Dataset/README.md

 ## Style transfer

-To make the model obtain the ability of style transfer to any landscape painting style, I use the model from HERE.
-Result(not good enough):
+To get better result, I use pix2pix model to colorize first and then use the PAMA to do stle transfer task.
+The reason I do in this way is because PAMA use the VGG pre-trained model which is trained on ImageNet, it can not work well in binary picture.
+Result:

 <div align=center>
     <img src=https://github.com/Robin-WZQ/Chinese-Landscape-Painting-style-Generation/blob/main/assets/t1.png width="800"/>
 </div>

-To get better result, I use pix2pix model to colorize first and then use the PAMA to do stle transfer task.
-The reason I do in this way is because PAMA use the VGG pre-trained model which is trained on ImageNet, it can not work well in binary picture.
-Result: